-Our Karate classes in West Hendon focus on all types of people, usually one of these three: Men and women that want to practice a new martial art form or hobby which keeps them in shape Those who are serious about learning Karate & Individuals who want to develop the capability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of every age group irrespective of their experience or physical ability.
+Our Karate classes in West Hendon focus on all types of people, usually one of these three: Those who would like to study a new martial art form or sports activity which keeps them fit People who are serious about learning Karate & Individuals who would like to develop the capability to protect themselves and increase their confidence in day to day life We can work with men, women and children of ages young and old regardless of their experience or natural ability.

 Karate practice (West Hendon ) – Our Karate Classes in West Hendon

 Karate practice is usually divided into 3 primary activities: